NetoPedro/OCFR-2022/README.md

 If you use our code or data in your research, please cite with:

 ```
-@article{neto2022ocfr,
+@inproceedings{neto2022ocfr,
-  title={OCFR 2022: Competition on Occluded Face Recognition From Synthetically Generated Structure-Aware Occlusions},
+  title={OCFR 2022: Competition on occluded face recognition from synthetically generated structure-aware occlusions},
-  author = {Neto, Pedro C. and Boutros, Fadi and Pinto, Joao Ribeiro and Damer, Naser and Sequeira, Ana F. and Cardoso, Jaime S. and Bengherabi, Messaoud and Bousnat, Abderaouf and Boucheta, Sana and Hebbadj, Nesrine and Erakın, Mustafa Ekrem and Demir, Uğur and Ekenel, Hazım Kemal and Vidal, Pedro Beber de Queiroz and Menotti, David},
+  author={Neto, Pedro C and Boutros, Fadi and Pinto, Joao Ribeiro and Damer, Naser and Sequeira, Ana F and Cardoso, Jaime S and Bengherabi, Messaoud and Bousnat, Abderaouf and Boucheta, Sana and Hebbadj, Nesrine and others},
-  journal={arXiv preprint arXiv:2208.02760},
-  year={2022}
+  booktitle={2022 IEEE International Joint Conference on Biometrics (IJCB)},
+  pages={1--9},
+  year={2022},
+  organization={IEEE}
 }
 ```